AQUATH/AutoBackup/README.md

 # AutoBackup

-A simple backup script suited to music libraries.
-It is able to backup audio files, artwork and misc. files, such as playlists used in music libraries.
+A simple backup script aimed for music libraries.
+It is able to back-up audio files, artwork and misc. files, such as playlists used in music libraries.

 ## Getting Started

 ### Prerequisites

-To use AutoBackup you only need Python 3.
-No installation is needed.
+To use AutoBackup you only need Python 3.2+.

 ### Using AutoBackup

 Run AutoBackup as follows:
 ```
-$ python3 AutoBackup.py <source> <destination> <music | artwork> [options]
+$ python3 autobackup.py <source> <destination> <music | artwork> [options]
 ```
 where these are mandatory arguments:
 ```
-source: source folder
-destination: destination folder
+source          location containing the files to be backed up
+destination     location where the files will be stored

 music | artwork:
--m or --music to backup audio files
+m or music      backup audio files only
--a or --artwork to backup artwork (image) files
+a or artwork    backup artwork (image) files only
--ma or -c or --complete to backup both
+c or complete   backup both audio and artwork
 ```
 while these are optional:
 ```
 options:
+-h or --help    show help message and exit
--e or --extras to backup files that may be present in a music library, besides audio and artwork
+-e or --extras  backup files that may be present in a music library, besides audio and artwork
--s or --sync to synchronize source and destination folders.
-By using this option both folders will contain the same files when AutoBackup finishes its execution.
+-s or --sync    synchronize source and destination folders
--l or --log to save a log file in the same directory as AutoBackup.py
+-l or --log     save a log file in the same directory as autobackup.py
+-v or --version show program's version number and exit
 ```

 ## License